 - Subsampling: Click the Enable checkbox, then use the slider bar to control the decimation of the point cloud.
 Slide more to the right for more decimation, slide to the left for less.
 “Using more points” is heavier decimation and “using less points” is a lighter decimation.
 We recommend a 1 inch decimation for most projects.
 You will not need to enable this if the scans have been decimated previously.

 - Range Filter: Check the Enable box then set the distance.
 Following that, any points above or below the median point elevation will be filtered out.
+Note that this option is not necessary if you apply a section box to your point cloud in Navisworks.

 - Grid Spacing: Determines the outlier search area.
 Larger grid spacing is better for flatter/ indoor floors (or freshly poured concrete).
 A lower grid spacing usually applies to outdoor floors, or floors with more deviation.